 “The informant stated that on the morning of the assassination, Ruby contacted him and asked if he would ‘like to watch the fireworks,'” the FBI file stated.
 “He was with Jack Ruby and standing at the corner of the Postal Annex Building facing the Texas School Book Depository Building, at the time of the shooting.”

 “Immediately after the shooting, Ruby left and headed toward the area of the Dallas Morning News Building, without saying anything to him.”

 The document strongly suggested that Ruby would likely not have killed Oswald because he was angry about Kennedy’s assassination.

 Unfortunately, we’ll likely never know for sure what the impetus behind Ruby’s actions was.
 Perhaps he was trying to avenge John F. Kennedy and his family.
 Or perhaps he was a cog in a much larger conspiracy.
 But it is also plausible that in the chaos, a mentally unstable man with multiple tumors growing inside him decided to violently act out.

 Although, it does certainly seem as though Ruby was aware of a nefarious plot in Dallas on Nov.
 22, 1963, before the murder even happened, which makes his eternal silence all the more unfortunate.

 After learning about Jack Ruby, the man who killed Lee Harvey Oswald, read about James Maybrick, a man revealed to be Jack The Ripper in a diary confession.
-Then, see what Judith Exner, JFK’s mob-affiliated mistress may know about his death.
+Then, learn bout Judith Exner, JFK’s mob-affiliated mistress.